blankblank blank

 Yesterday’s post covered converting KML files to shapefile format, with the intermediate step of converting them first to AutoCAD DXF format, then DXF to shapefile format using a MapWindow plugin.
 Seems like a good moment to post on a shapefile-to-DXF converter that can also convert ArcINFO coverages (derivable from ArcINFO E00 files) to DXF as well.

-DXF Author is available for free from the state of Massachusetts, though they require you to enter your organization, contact name and email address to download the program.
+DXF Author is available for free from the state of Massachusetts, though they require you to enter your organization, contact name and email address to download the program (now missing from the MA website, but I’ve added a download link.
 The downloaded file is a self-extracting zip file, but the Setup program doesn’t run automatically after extraction, so you should extract the files into a location where you can find them and run Setup from there to install the program.
-I ran into an unusual problem - if I installed the program into its default C:\Program Files folder, or onto the C: drive in any directory, I was unable to access the root C: directory from the program to open files located in a different directory.
+I ran into an unusual problem – if I installed the program into its default C:\Program Files folder, or onto the C: drive in any directory, I was unable to access the root C: directory from the program to open files located in a different directory.
 But I could open any directory on a different drive.
 There are two solutions for this:

 • Install the program on the root C: drive.
 This will let you navigate down to a subdirectory in the C:-drive with your data, but if you try to navigate back up to the C:-drive root, the program may crash.